quantumghent/TensorTutorials/lectures/2-MatrixProductStates/MatrixProductOperators.md

 Z = \lim_{N \to \infty} \mathrm{Tr} \left( T^N \right)
 ```

-where $T$ is the transfer matrix, and $N$ is the number of rows (or columns) in the network.
+where $T$ is the row-to-row transfer matrix, and $N$ is the number of rows (or columns) in
-If we then consider the spectral decomposition of the transfer matrix, we can easily show
+the network.
+If we then consider the spectral decomposition of the transfer matrix, we can
-that as the number of rows goes to infinity, the largest eigenvalue of the transfer matrix
+easily show that as the number of rows goes to infinity, the largest eigenvalue of the
-dominates, and the partition function is given by
+transfer matrix dominates, and the partition function is given by

 ```{math}
 Z = \lim_{N \to \infty} \lambda_{\mathrm{max}}^N